stackitcloud/terraform-provider-stackit/docs/index.md

 - `default_region` (String) Region will be used as the default location for regional services.
 Not all services require a region, some are global
 - `dns_custom_endpoint` (String) Custom endpoint for the DNS service
 - `enable_beta_resources` (Boolean) Enable beta resources.
 Default is false.
+- `experiments` (List of String) Enables experiments.
+These are unstable features without official support.
+More information can be found in the README.
+Available Experiments: [iam]
 - `iaas_custom_endpoint` (String) Custom endpoint for the IaaS service
 - `loadbalancer_custom_endpoint` (String) Custom endpoint for the Load Balancer service
 - `logme_custom_endpoint` (String) Custom endpoint for the LogMe service